Maximising potential through individual attention by utilising unique and revolutionary methods.

 - Geller, G 2017, ‘Treading the Tricky Terrain of Disclosure’, in McMaster et al (eds), Postgraduate Study in Australia: Surviving and Succeeding, Peter Lang Publishers, New York.
 [Read a review on this book: “Its Gold!”]

-- Geller, G (in draft), ‘Supporting the Dynamic Duo’, in McMaster et al (eds), Disability at the University: A Disabled Students’ Manifesto, Peter Lang Publishers, New York.
+- Geller, G (2019), ‘Supporting the Dynamic Duo’, in McMaster et al (eds), Disability at the University: A Disabled Students’ Manifesto, Peter Lang Publishers, New York.

 Conferences | Presentations